-These injuries – strain from repetitive movement and exposure to constant force, vibraction, awkward positioning and movement – are referred to as Musculoskeletal Disorders.
+These injuries – strain from repetitive movement and exposure to constant force, vibration, awkward positioning and movement – are referred to as Musculoskeletal Disorders.

 Musculoskeletal Disorders in the Construction Industry

-Musculoskeletal disorders is a medical term that includes injuries in the muscular and skeletal system of the body.
+Musculoskeletal disorder is a medical term that includes injuries in the muscular and skeletal systems of the body.
 These include injuries in joints, ligaments, muscles, nerves, tendons, and support systems of the limbs, back, and neck.

-The added danger with these injuries is the impact it could have on an aging workforce.
+The added danger with these injuries is the impact it could have on an ageing workforce.
 The average age of a construction worker is 41.
-With a labour shortage looming, the need to support current employees to have a safe and healthy career that is injury free is more important than ever.
+With a labor shortage looming, the need to support current employees to have a safe and healthy career that is injury-free is more important than ever.

 How Exoskeletons Are Being Used